Greater trochanteric pain syndrome and bursitis treatment

 - Researchers now believe that injuries to the muscles and tendons around the hip are the actual cause of Greater trochanteric pain syndrome, not bursitis, in fact, inflammation is often not present.

 People with hip inflammation and no hip inflammation are having the same problems.
+Bursitis in one, not in the other?
 A deeper cause of your hip problems need to be explored.

 Let’s go back to the two example patient statements we started this article with.